 Her ‘You Should Be Sad’ video, for example, taps into at least four looks from female artists who have inspired her.
 You can find tasters of Christina Aguilera, Lady Gaga and Shania Twain as she shifts into different iterations of a scorned woman singing her revenge.

 As someone who has always had a distinct, singular style, ever since she was a teen – definitely classic, with the focus on accessories to bring interest to an outfit – I don’t know why it took me so long to think of my hair as just another accessory.
 I switch earrings, bags, make-up, shoes to hone my look, yet never thought to do anything to the layered, long locks that had been a staple all my life.

-Maybe it’s not such a surprise that less than a year later I’d gone ahead and chopped off my locks for the first time into a bob, donating the lengths to the Little Princess Trust – and for the first time, was able to look in the mirror and see someone different looking back at me.
-Someone who reflected the challenges and experiences that I had lived through.
-Someone older, wiser, shedding the skin of that overgrown teen that I’d carried for so long.
+Her free spirit and willingness to experiment certainly helped me in deciding to go ahead and chop off my locks into a bob, donating the lengths to the Little Princess Trust.
+For the first time I was able to look in the mirror and see someone different looking back at me, someone who reflected the challenges and experiences that I have lived through.
+Someone older, wiser, shedding the skin of that awkward and lost girl that I’d carried for so long.